dithom/push/README.md

 ## Development
 Run `make` to start docker containers.

 To start a dev server for the api run `make docker-ssh-api` and then `npm start` from inside the api container.
+This will start the server on `localhost:3000`

 Same goes for the frontend with `make docker-ssh-frontend` followed by `npm run dev` from inside the frontend container.
+This will start a dev server on `localhost`

 Run `exit` to leave containers and `make docker-stop` from project root to shut down docker containers after a dev session.